MicrosoftDocs/windows-itpro-docs/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services-using-MDM.md

 For detailed information about managing network connections to Microsoft services using Registries, Group Policies, or UI see [Manage connections from Windows operating system components to Microsoft services](https://docs.microsoft.com/en-us/windows/privacy/manage-connections-from-windows-operating-system-components-to-microsoft-services).

-The endpoints for the “whitelisted” traffic are in the [Whitelisted Traffic](#bkmk-mdm-whitelist).
+The endpoints for the MDM “whitelisted” traffic are in the [Whitelisted Traffic](#bkmk-mdm-whitelist).

 ### Settings for Windows 10 Enterprise edition 1903 and newer